 For example, the whole of China, one of the largest countries in the world, has decided to adopt a single time zone.

 The concept of standard time was adopted in the late 19th century in an attempt to end the confusion that was caused by each community's use of its own solar time.
 Some such standard became increasingly necessary with the development of rapid railway systems and the consequent confusion of schedules that used scores of different local times kept in separate communities.
-(Local time varies continuously with change in longitude.)

 The need for a standard time was felt most particularly in the United States and Canada, where several extensive railway routes passed through places that differed by several hours in local time.